How to Permanently Erase Files on Windows?

 Step 3: The software provides the following three options to erase the files and folders:

-• Manual Drag & Drop - You can select the file to be erased and drag and drop it in the right-hand section of the software window.
+• Manual Drag & Drop - Select the file to be erased, drag and drop it into the right-hand section of the software window.

 • Search & Erase - If you know the file's name, insert it in the Search & Erase dialog box.
 Browse for the file location and click Search.